integrated-application-development/sonar-delphi/Known Issues.md

 any parsing issues, the Pascal file wont be analysed and there wont be a report generated for that file.

 The following is a list of these issues known and how code can be reformatted to corrected them.
-This is intended as a work-around in the hopes that the grammar parsing can be fixed.
+Automatic sanitisation of the file stream is performed to fix files with these issues.

 ## Known parsing issues
 These errors will appear in the sonar scanner output.